jsdelivrbot/daily-metrics/readme.md

 ***Daily metrics recorder***

-Used to record metrics of various kinds once a daily
+Used to record metrics of various kinds on daily basis

 Version: 0.0.1